 They're doing everything they can to sabotage any victory over this enemy for purely political purposes.

-They are acting as exactly as you will see government officials throughout the 90s in this movie act.
+They are acting exactly as you will see government officials throughout the 90s in this movie act.

-Great intelligence came in from the leader of the Northern Alliance, uh, and he uh he had pretty good data on the major attack happening in this country within you know 30, 40 days from the time he gave it, didn't know what it was going to be or where it was going to be, and nobody in government wanted to take it seriously.
+Great intelligence came in from the leader of the Northern Alliance, and he had pretty good data on the major attack happening in this country within 30, 40 days from the time he gave it.

 Tenant, none of them wanted to believe it because there weren't dates, there weren't times, there weren't names.

-And so until that I can't take it anywhere.
+And so until that, I can't take it anywhere.

 I can't take this to the president.